hedyhli/starcli/README.md

 ### Filtering by topics

 This option helps you to filter by topics.
 You can use `--topics`or `-t` to include a topic in search.
-For multiple topics, use this option mutliple times.
+For more than one topic, use this option mutliple times.

 ```
 starcli  -l python -d 2020-07-06 -t deep-learning